alinionutpopa/dmhs/README.md

 ```

 If there are no error messages, you can then compile and install the Python and Matlab wrappers:
-To install the MATLAB wrapper:
+To install the MATLAB wrapper (at the moment only for MATLAB versions prior to 2017):
 ```
 make matcaffe
 ```